 Immerse yourself in a physically, intellectually and emotionally challenging course that will prepare you for an extremely rewarding career.
-Spending 50% of your time in healthcare placements, you will develop skills in caring for adults with acute and long-term health needs across a variety of settings.
+Spending 50 per cent of your time on practice placements, you will develop the practical skills needed to care for adults with acute and long-term illnesses across a variety of settings.

-You will learn about professional behaviour and conduct, and will develop the knowledge, skills and attitude needed to become a registered nurse responsible for leading and coordinating care.
-Learning alongside students in related healthcare professions, including physiotherapy, social work and dietetics, will give you a wider view of the career you are about to enter.
+Understand your obligations in terms of your professional behaviour and conduct, and develop the knowledge, expertise and attitude needed to become a registered nurse responsible for leading and coordinating care.
+Learning alongside students studying related healthcare professions such as physiotherapy, social work and dietetics will give you a wider understanding of the profession you are about to enter.

 Research Excellence Framework 2014

 Research Excellence Framework 2014: 20% of our research in the Public Health, Health Services and Primary Care unit is world leading or internationally excellent.

 Studying with Leeds Beckett gives you access to diverse placement opportunities including Leeds Teaching Hospitals Trust and Leeds Community Healthcare Trust.
 These organisations offer work experience placements in a variety of settings including secondary and regional care units, community teams and GP practices.
 You can also apply for exciting projects such as working with the medical services at Leeds and Download Festivals, Headstart or the final year Community Scheme and focus on areas of personal interest in healthcare during the volunteering strand of the course.